WWU-IETC-R-Collab/ClipToProjectBoundary/README.md

 # ClipToProjectBoundary
-R methods for clipping spatial data to the boundary of project risk regions
+R methods for clipping spatial data within the boundary of project risk regions